jear/Labs/Docker/README.md

 If you have a version prior to 1.13, then you'll need to install Docker Engine 1.13+ as the rest of this lab requires that version.

-## Installing on RHEL 7
+## Installing on CentOS 7

-On CentOS/RHEL 7 just add the repo file mentioned earlier in this Lab to get it.
+On CentOS 7 just add the repo file mentioned earlier in this Lab to get it.

 <!--
 ## Installing on Ubuntu